Visitation dreams: symbolic or spiritual contact?

-However, in my experience and the experiences of other dream interpreters like Edgar Cayce, spiritual contact via dreams happens.
-Visitation dreams are just not nearly as common as symbolic ones.
+However, in my experience and that of other dream interpreters like Edgar Cayce, spiritual contact via dreams happens.
+Visitation dreams just are not nearly as common as symbolic ones.
 Further in this post I offer a checklist for differentiating a spiritual visitation dream from a symbolic dream and give examples of both types.